jessfraz/blog/content/post/the-art-of-closing.md

     >"Thanks so much for spending time on this amazing patch.
 We really appreciate it.
-However I do not think this is something we want to add right now, but in the future this can change.
+However I do not think this is something we want to add right now, because of yadda yadda but in the future this can change.
 Thanks so much!"

-    `AAAANNNDD close.`
+    AAAANNNDD close.

 2. Close early.